emilyporterfieldtaylor/project_3/README.md

 3. The user can search for people they know that are currently using the app, to add them to their friends list.

-4. The user can view their friends' profiles. ????
+4. View their friends profile pages